huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Praise specifically.
 Criticize generally.
 Praise in public.
 Criticize in private.

-Be kind.
-Be gentle.
+Be kind, gentle, and friendly.
 Show empathy.
 Inspire and help others, however you can.
 You have an unlimited resource of love and kindness.
 Give it to others everyday.
 Practice small acts of kindness and don't keep score.
 Leave a positive review.
 Leave a compliment for someone, no matter how small it is.
 Make the coffee.

 Strive to empower everyone around you to be better.
 Minimize suffering caused to other people.
 Be conscious of other people's feelings, facial expression, and body language.